-$^{^4}$ The default percentage in the Short Public Works Contract is 10%.
-This contract can be used on projects with a value of up to 6500,000
+4 The default percentage in the Short Public Works Contract is 10%.

-Adjustments to the Contract Sum

-4.6 Adjustments to the Contract Sum

-Adjustments to the Contract Sum may arise from Compensation Events or Delay Costs, (sought under sub-clause 10.3 of PW-CF1 to PW-CF5, sub-clause 4.5 of PW-CF6, sub-clause 7.5 of PW-CF7 and PW-CF8 and sub-clause 11.2 of PW-CF10), or from Employer's Claims, (sought under sub-clause 10.9 of PW-CF1 to PW-CF5) all of which should be evaluated on the principles detailed in the Conditions of Contract.

-4.6.1 Delay and Compensation Events

-Delay and Compensation Events are defined in the Conditions of Contract and categories are listed in the Schedule, Part 1.
+Part 4 Section 4.6 The Pricing Document - Post Award Adjustments to the Contract Sum 4.6 Adjustments to the Contract Sum Adjustments to the Contract Sum may arise from Compensation Events or Delay Costs, (sought under sub-clause 10.3 of PW-CF1 to PW-CF5, sub- clause 4.5 of PW-CF6, sub-clause 7.5 of PW-CF7 and PW-CF8 and sub- clause 11.2 of PW-CF10), or from Employer's Claims, (sought under sub- clause 10.9 of PW-CF1 to PW-CF5) all of which should be evaluated on the principles detailed in the Conditions of Contract.
+4.6.1 Delay and Compensation Events Delay and Compensation Events are defined in the Conditions of Contract and categories are listed in the Schedule, Part 1.
 Subject to meeting the requirements of clause 10, where a Delay or Compensation Event arises the Date for Substantial Completion and the Contract Sum may be adjusted in accordance with the Contract.
 Most events have defined positions and may not be changed but some may be determined to be Compensation Events by changing the default position of 'No' to 'Yes' by clicking on the drop-down menu in the soft copy version of the Schedule.
 The Employer must therefore decide, before inviting tenders whether those Events categorised as 'optional' in the Schedule are flagged as Compensation Events.

-Delay events considered for compensation status in a traditional contract are:

-- An instruction from the Employer to deal with an item of archaeological interest or human remains found on the site; - The presence on the site of unforeseeable ground conditions or a manmade obstruction in the ground, other than utilities; - The presence on the site of unforeseeable utilities; and - Unforeseeable failure or delay of owners of utilities on the site in relocating utilities in accordance with the Works Requirements, when the Contractor has complied with their procedures and the procedures in the Contract.

-Delay events considered for compensation in a design-and-build contract

-- An instruction from the Employer to deal with an item of archaeological interest or human remains found on the site; and - Unforeseeable failure or delay of owners of utilities on the site in relocating utilities in accordance with the Works Requirements, when the Contractor has complied with their procedures and contract procedures.
+Delay events considered for compensation status in a traditional contract are: An instruction from the Employer to deal with an item of archaeological interest or human remains found on the site; • The presence on the site of unforeseeable ground conditions or a man- made obstruction in the ground, other than utilities; • The presence on the site of unforeseeable utilities; and • Unforeseeable failure or delay of owners of utilities on the site in relocating utilities in accordance with the Works Requirements, when the Contractor has complied with their procedures and the procedures in the Contract.
+Delay events considered for compensation in a design-and-build contract An instruction from the Employer to deal with an item of archaeological interest or human remains found on the site; and • Unforeseeable failure or delay of owners of utilities on the site in relocating utilities in accordance with the Works Requirements, when the Contractor has complied with their procedures and contract procedures.

-Adjustments to the Contract Sum, continued
+Part 4The Pricing Document - Post AwardSection 4.6Adjustments to the Contract Sum, continued